Texas Home Repair Grants 2026: USDA, City & Senior Help

 Dallas assistance can open and close based on funding and city intake periods, so applications are accepted only when the city opens the program.

-- Dallas Tomorrow Fund: Up to $20,000 for exterior code violations tied to compliance requirements
+- Dallas Tomorrow Fund: Up to $20,000 for eligible exterior code violations after referral from Dallas Code Compliance.

 Contact: (214) 670-3644 | Email: HIPP@dallascityhall.com | Official Site